bryangreen/eigenda-v1-sdk-beta/README.md

 import { EigenDAv1Client, EigenCredits } from 'eigenda-sdk';
 import { ethers } from 'ethers';

-// Option 1: Initialize with private key const client = new EigenDAv1Client({
+// Option 1a: Initialize with private key -or- const client = new EigenDAv1Client({
   privateKey: 'YOUR_PRIVATE_KEY',  // Either privateKey or wallet is required
   apiUrl: 'YOUR_API_URL',         // Optional: defaults to test API URL